ibm-cloud-docs/hybrid-workloads/locations-management.md

    * Click **More filters** to refine your search to different location parameters, like geography or country.
    * Manually query the filter locations search bar and specify a combination of location parameters.

    The toggles and filters are most effective for straightforward location combinations or for grasping the workings of the filtering syntax.
 You can see how the advanced syntax develops in the search bar as you adjust the toggles and filters.
-You can customize the search bar to integrate the selected options with filter toggles in various ways, using filtering syntax.
 To create more complex combinations, see [Filtering syntax](/docs-draft/hybrid-workloads?topic=hybrid-workloads-managing_locations#filtering_syntax).
    {: note}